Setting up as a life coach can look deceptively simple. Get certified, then start booking clients. That’s how it works, right?

 But how do you know if this is the right calling for you?

 At JRNI Coaching, our team talks with aspiring coaches every day.
-Here’s what we encourage each of them to consider.
-Ask yourself:
+The following 8 questions are what we encourage each of them to consider.
+So go ahead, ask yourself:

 1. Are you truly passionate about life coaching?